evkx/evkx.github.io/content/models/mercedes/eqs_suv/EQS_680_SUV/_index.md

 ### Phone Mirroring

-Furthermore, the Mercedes-Maybach EQS 680 SUV supports Android Auto and Apple CarPlay.
-This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
+The Mercedes-Maybach EQS 680 SUV supports Android Auto and Apple CarPlay, allowing you to mirror your phone's screen on the car's display.
+This functionality enables you to run apps like Google Maps or Waze directly from your phone.

 ### Sound System

-You can choose between two sound systems on the Mercedes-Maybach EQS 680 SUV.
+You can choose between two sound systems for the Mercedes-Maybach EQS 680 SUV:

-- **Advanced Soundsystem:**: This system features nine speakers and delivers a maximum output of 225 watts.
+- **Advanced Soundsystem:**: Features nine speakers and delivers a maximum output of 225 watts.
-- **Burmester Surround Soundsystem:**: This system features 13 speakers and delivers a maximum output of 590 watts.
+- **Burmester Surround Soundsystem:**: Features 13 speakers and delivers a maximum output of 590 watts.

 Additionally, the model includes 4 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.